 Alice C. Linsley

-Biblical anthropology seeks to understand antecedents and explores the cultural context and beliefs of Abraham's cattle-herding Nilo-Saharan ancestors.
-Until we better understand their beliefs and religious practices we will continue to impose incorrect or inadequate interpretations on the Bible.
+Biblical anthropology seeks to understand antecedents and explores the cultural contexts and beliefs of Abraham's ancestors among whom the Messianic Faith first emerged.
+Until we better understand their religious beliefs and practices we will continue to impose incorrect or inadequate interpretations on the the earliest books of the Bible.

 A biblical anthropologist, like a biblical archaeologist, uses the Bible as a resource to gain a better understanding of the archaic world when "mighty men" established territories from Lake Chad to the Indus River Valley.
 They have been identified as the rulers of the widely dispersed R1b peoples.